Devilla/docs/ens-improvement-proposals/ensip-2-initial-hash-registrar.md

 2. **Open:** The earliest availability for a name is determined by the most significant byte of its sha3 hash. `0x00` would become available immediately, `0xFF` would become available after 8 weeks, and the availability of other names is distributed accordingly.
 Once a name is available, it is possible to start an auction on it.
 3. **Auction:** Once the auction for a name has begun, there is a 72 hour bidding period.
 Bidders must submit a payment of ether, along with sealed bids as a hash of `sha3(bytes32 hash, address owner, uint value, bytes32 salt)`.
 The bidder may obfuscate the true bid value by sending a greater amount of ether.
 4. **Reveal:** After the bidding period, a 48 hour reveal period commences.
 During this time, bidders must reveal the true parameters of their sealed bid.
 As bids are revealed, ether payments are returned according to the schedule of "refund ratios" outlined in the table below.
 If no bids are revealed, the name will return to the Open state.
-5. **Owned:** After the reveal period has finished, the winning bidder must submit a transaction to finalize the auction, which then calls the ENS's `setSubnodeOwner` function, recording the winning bidder's address as the owner of the hash of the name.
+5. **Owned:** After the reveal period has finished, the winning bidder must submit a transaction to finalize the auction, which then calls the PNS's `setSubnodeOwner` function, recording the winning bidder's address as the owner of the hash of the name.

 The following table outlines important parameters which define the Registrar's auction mechanism.